 Middle Path Therapy offers an Adolescent Dialectical Behavior Therapy (DBT) informed skills group.
-This is a 90-minute group with teens age 14-17 and a primary caregiver held on Monday evenings from 6:00 – 7:30 pm, or Tuesday Afternoon from 4:30-6:00pm.
+This is a 90-minute group with teens and young adults, age 14-21 and a primary caregiver held on Monday evenings from 6:00 – 7:30 pm, or Tuesday Afternoon from 4:30-6:00pm.

 DBT is a type of therapy that helps people learn to control their emotions.
 DBT offers concrete skills to use in the moment to build awareness and regulate the intensity of your emotional responses with the goal of building a life worth living.
 The five modules covered in DBT skills group include mindfulness, emotion regulation, distress tolerance, walking the middle path, and interpersonal effectiveness skills.